Euglossini

 The tribe Euglossini, in the subfamily Apinae, commonly known as orchid bees or euglossine bees, are the only group of corbiculate bees whose non-parasitic members do not all possess eusocial behavior.

-Description
+Description, distribution, and behavior

 Most of the tribe's species are solitary, though a few are communal, or exhibit simple forms of eusociality.
 There are about 200 described species, distributed in five genera: Euglossa, Eulaema, Eufriesea, Exaerete and the monotypic Aglae.
-All exclusively occur in South or Central America (though one species, Euglossa dilemma, has become established in the United States).
+All species occur in South or Central America, though one species, Euglossa dilemma, has become established in Florida in the United States, and species of Eulaema and Eufriesea have been reported from Arizona and Texas, respectively.
 The genera Exaerete and Aglae are kleptoparasites in the nests of other orchid bees.
 All except Eulaema are characterized by brilliant metallic coloration, primarily green, gold, and blue.

 Females gather pollen and nectar as food from a variety of plants, and resins, mud and other materials for nest building.
 Some of the same food plants are also used by the males, which leave the nest upon hatching and do not return.